-In the first quarter of 2010 the Company recorded an impairment charge for certain property and equipment that were no longer in use totaling \$0.6 million.
+In 2010, the Company recorded an impairment charge for certain property and equipment that was no longer in use totaling \$0.6 million.

 3. Accrued and other liabilities:

 Accrued and other current liabilities as of December 31 consist of the following (in thousands):